Hong Kong accounting and tax service

 - Each company is free to choose any month-end as its accounting year-end date however the first accounting period can cover a period no longer than 18 months from the date of incorporation.
 Once the accounting year end date is chosen then the company must produce its accounts every 12 months using the same accounting year-end date.

 - The tax year-end in Hong Kong is 31 March and we, therefore, suggest to clients that they select 31 March for their accounting year-end date to coincide with the date when tax returns will be issued by the Hong Kong tax authorities.

 - The Hong Kong Companies Act states that every active company must get its financial statements and accounting records audited by an auditor on an annual basis.

-- Your Hong Kong company is required to file annual tax return with the Inland Revenue Department within one month from the date of notification.
-In order to accurately file annual tax return, Tetra Consultants will assist you to prepare and submit balance sheet, auditor’s report, profit and loss account and tax computation.
+- Your Hong Kong company is required to file an annual tax return with the Inland Revenue Department within one month from the date of notification.
+In order to accurately file an annual tax return, Tetra Consultants will assist you to prepare and submit balance sheets, auditor’s reports, profit and loss accounts, and tax computations.

 - Your Hong Kong company is required to submit a return to the Hong Kong tax authorities before 30 April each year detailing the remuneration paid to your employees during the year to 31 March.
 If you have paid no remuneration, you are still required to file and inform the government of the same.

 - All Hong Kong Companies are required to keep proper records and accounts of business transactions.
 Your company must maintain proper records of its financial transactions and retain the source documents, accounting records and schedules, bank statements, and any other records of transactions connected with your business.